Innovation in Financial Services and Banking

 - If only the people at the top make the rules, why would employees risk making things better?

-- If employees are demanded to ONLY do their job description, why would they volunteer to fix a problem or volunteer a solution?
+- If employees are demanded to ONLY do their job description, why would they volunteer to fix a problem?

-- Is it possible for the lower ranks to work in harmony with senior management to volunteer improvements?
+- Is it possible for the lower ranks to work in harmony with senior management to bring forth improvements?

 There are ways to allow innovation in a highly regulated environment.
-Alfred has repeatedly brought to light opportunities to make things better across business, technology, quality and operations.
-Even as a liaison to Federal Reserve audits, his new processes were applauded.
+Alfred has repeatedly brought to light opportunities to make things better across business, technology, quality and operations in multiple Fiserv organizations.
+Even as a liaison to Federal Reserve auditors, his new processes were applauded.
 Learn from Alfred how to allow innovations while still drawing between the lines.